FinTech (Financial Technology) – P2P lending, Digital Currency, Crowdfunding, Robo-Advising, Robo-Investing

 We also jointly convene a FinTech Forum with Pitcher Partners.
 The Forum is a great way to meet other entrepreneurs and keep up-to-date with the legal and regulatory challenges affecting developing businesses.

 P2P covers a range of businesses servicing retail and wholesale clients with a wide range of credit solutions and investment options.
 A P2P lender must consider their obligations under both financial services and credit legislation and may need to hold both an AFSL and ACL.
 Such businesses usually need to comply with the AML/CTF regulations as well.

 Digital Currencies, Cryptocurrencies and Bitcoin

 The law surrounding digital currencies is complex and rapidly evolving.
 Regulatory authorities in Australia, including AUSTRAC, ASIC and the ATO, are still evolving their policy on digital currencies, and international regulation is heading down different paths.
 We keep on top of the regulatory changes so we can provide you with current advice on how your business can navigate the legal landscape.
-One of our lawyers, Paul Derham, is chair of the ADCA's AML and Financial Crimes Committee.
+One of our lawyers, Paul Derham, is chair of the Blockchain Australia Ltd's (formerly known as ADCA) AML and Financial Crimes Committee.